The Debt Snowball is arguably the most important of the Baby Steps as it not only clears your debt, it changes your attitude towards money.

 Baby Step 2 (BS2) is to work on your Debt Snowball

-The Debt Snowball is a debt reduction strategy where you pay off your debts smallest to largest (regardless of the interest rate), this may seem a bit counter-intuitive to some people but it’s about changing your attitude to money more than it’s about the math.
+The Debt Snowball is a technique to reduce your debt that works by your paying off your debts smallest to largest (regardless of the interest rate), this may seem a bit counter-intuitive to some people but it’s about changing your attitude to money more than it’s about the math.
 You didn’t care about the interest rate when you took on the debt so why care about it now, just get it paid off.

 What is snowballing?

-- Pay as much as possible on your smallest debt (the minimum plus any extra you can find in your budget)
+- Pay as much as possible towards your smallest debt.
+So that’s the minimum plus any extra you can find in your budget, from selling items, down the back of the sofa – literally any money you can find, we want that debt gone fast!

-- Once that debt is paid in full take what you were paying on it (it’s minimum plus any extra you found) and start throwing that at the next smallest!
+- Once you’ve paid off that first debt we take the money we were paying towards that and start throwing that at the next smallest!

 Why Does the Debt Snowball Method Work?